doubleashish/piracy.100xdevs/README.md

 Only information available in this repo is the overview of how it could be done, because I reseached about it.
 Again, these technologies are public and should be used with due diligence.

-PS: It is practically not possible because one has to analyse >200k frames, and tesseract.js would cause issues as well while OCR.
+PS: It is practically not possible because one has to analyse >200k frames, and tesseract.js would cause issues as well while performing OCR.